 He is a Charter Member of American Osteopathic Academy of Addiction Medicine, a continuous member since December 5, 1988 and he served on their board of trustees from 1999 until 2010.
 He was certified by the American Society of Addiction Medicine (ASAM) in 1986 (1st year certification was offered) and recertified in 1996 and 2006.
 He became a Fellow of ASAM in 1998 and in 2016, a Distinguished Fellow of ASAM.
 In 2009 he became an inaugural Diplomate of the American Board of Addiction Medicine.
 He is: a certified Medical Review Officer by MROCC; a clinically certified forensic councilor by the American College of Certified Forensic Councilors; and a Diplomate of the National Association of Forensic Counselors.
 He has received numerous awards for his service in Addiction Medicine and the recovering community.

 Currently: Dr. Tanner is the Medical Director for the Intervention Project for Nurses (IPN); Florida’s monitoring program for nursing professionals who suffer from substance use disorders, psychiatric or psychosexual illnesses and medical disorders that may result in an inability to practice with skill and safety.
 IPN is monitoring near 1,200 nurses.
 He is also currently Assistant Professor in the Department of Psychiatry for the University of Florida (currently as a courtesy appointment).
 He maintains a small outpatient substance use disorder and behavioral health clinical practice, Beaches Addictive & Behavioral Health.
+Dr. Tanner serves as the Medical Director for Tides Edge, which is a detoxification and residential treatment program for people with substance use disorders and/or co-occurring mental health issues.
+Tides Edge is affiliated with Beaches Recovery, the sister facility, which has Partial Hospitalization Program, Intensive Outpatient Program, and outpatient levels of care.
 He is currently serving his second term as Director-at-Large for the Board of Directors of American Society of Addiction Medicine from 2011 through early 2019 and he has been serving on the Board of Directors for the Florida Society of Addiction Medicine since 2013.